 - 1. Students must remain within their assigned building boundaries. - 2.
-In grades K-8, hats are not permitted during the school day.
-Hats or hoods may be worn at recess or on outdoor field trips when appropriate. - 3.
+In grades K-12, head coverings must allow for full face visibility. - 3.
 In grades K-8, gum is not permitted on campus. - 4.
 Gym shoes must be worn in the gym. - 5.
-Students are to play only in designated areas where an adult is on duty. - 6.
-Students are to go home immediately after school unless other arrangements have been made between parent/guardian and school personnel.
-Those riding the bus must not walk home.
+Students can only be in areas that are supervised by a staff member. - 6.
+Students are to go home immediately after school unless other arrangements have been made between parent/guardian and school personnel. - 7.
+Students riding the bus must not walk home.
 Arrangements may be made between the parent/guardian and school for children to walk home.
-The child must be at least 12 years old or accompanied by a sibling who is at least 12. - 7.
-Students should bring a refillable water bottle to school. - 8.
+The child must be at least 12 years old or accompanied by a sibling who is at least 12. - 8.
+Students should bring a refillable water bottle to school labeled with their name. - 9.
 Students are encouraged to use the bathroom before/after school, during classroom transitions, and during break.